 2.9.1 Prerequisites and scope of support for cluster operations

-in the event of system switchover.
-However, execution of a job that was underway at the time system switchover occurred cannot
+In a cluster system, JP1/Advanced Shell is run in a logical host environment and can inherit the job execution environment in the event of system switchover.
+However, execution of a job that was underway at the time system switchover occurred cannot continue.
+If necessary, you must re-execute such a job manually after system switchover is completed.

-When JP1/Advanced Shell is run on a logical host, the cluster software program must manage the logical IP address as well
+When JP1/Advanced Shell is run on a logical host, the cluster software program must manage the logical IP address as well as allocation, deletion, and operation monitoring of the shared disk.
+In addition, you must configure the system and set up the environment so that the following prerequisites are satisfied.

 - Organization of this subsection